processity/dreamhouse-audicity/TUTORIAL.md

 Tracking is now enabled.
 You’re nearly there.
 With a quick adjustment to the UI of your object, you’ll be able to view the tracked data.

-### Viewing Audicity Tracking in the UI
+### Viewing Processity Data History Tracking in the UI

-Audicity includes a web component which you can use to view the changes that Audicity tracks.
+Processity Data History includes a web component which you can use to view the changes that Processity Data History tracks.
 It’s called the **Audit Trails** component.
 We’re going to add that to the Property record page using Lightning App Builder.

 1. Click the App Launcher &nbsp;![waffle icon](https://github.com/user-attachments/assets/feb5ec4e-501f-4312-a2d3-bf86ab424de1).
 2. Click **View All**.